Introduction

 Model Selection

-Configure custom models for chat and embedding operations:
+Configure custom models for chat, judge, and embedding operations:

 RageAssert rageAssert = new OpenAiLLMBuilder()